- Interdisciplinary Study

 As a MALS student, you have access to a flexible network of coursework in emerging and ever-evolving fields of study.
 If your interests lie at the intersection of big data and social justice or migration and memoir, MALS is ready for you to create your new and innovative program of study.

-MALS offers over 20 concentrations and the opportunity to create your own individualized Master of Arts in Liberal Studies.
+MALS offers nearly 20 academic concentrations and the opportunity to create your own individualized Master of Arts in Liberal Studies.
 Explore cutting-edge research and learning.

 - Africana Studies